WOA-Project/SurfaceDuo-Guides/InstallWindows.md

 **PLEASE READ AND BE SURE TO UNDERSTAND THE ENTIRE GUIDE BEFORE STARTING**

-## What you'll get 🛒
+## What you will get 🛒
-You'll end up with both Android and Windows on your Surface Duo.
+You will end up with both Android and Windows on your Surface Duo.
 Android and Windows will both split the internal storage (64GB and 64GB or 128GB and 128GB).

-Android will boot normally, and you'll have to use a PC to boot Windows when needed.
+Android will boot normally, and you will have to use a PC to boot Windows when needed.

 # Steps 🛠️
 ## Unlocking the bootloader
-- Backup all your data. **_You'll lose everything you have on Android and will start from scratch_**.
+- Backup all your data. **_You will lose everything you have on Android and will start from scratch_**.

 - In Android settings, enable the Developer Settings menu (7 consecutive taps on Build Number), and turn on "OEM Unlock" inside it.